fjarri/poetic_edda/README.rst

 * Refactor scripts
 * Add all missing text from paperback (i.e., Acknowledgement and list of proper names)
-* Make the vertical space inside the stanza before <stanzaprelude> identical with the space before the actual stanza prelude (to make it look uniform).
+* Make the vertical space inside the stanza before <stanzaprelude>
+  a bit bigger than between two normal lines.
   See any <stanzaprelude> usage in Bellows book.